 An audience must be won over, one by one.

 This edition of Prelude, titled One by One, combines moving image, live performance and performance documentation, and considers the question of how the body is seen, heard, defined and restricted.
-Dutch performance and video art pioneer Lydia Schouten enters into dialogue with artist Astrit Ismaili, who works in a similar spirit.
-Brussels-based Amina Szecsödy presents a performance and a spotlight is turned on the radical oeuvre of Hugo Roelandt.
-The artists’ future-oriented historical and recent works will converge this evening in an assemblage of live and projected images unfolding across time and space.
+Dutch performance and video art pioneer Lydia Schouten enters into dialogue with artist Astrit Ismaili.
+Brussels-based Amina Szecsödy invites the audience into a moment of collective tuning and a spotlight is turned on the radical oeuvre of Hugo Roelandt.
+Early and recent works by the four artists will converge this evening in an assemblage of live and projected images unfolding across space and time.

 An audience must be won over, one by one.

 Deze editie van Prelude, getiteld One by One, combineert videokunst, live performance en performanceregistraties en staat stil bij de vraag hoe het lichaam wordt gezien, gehoord, gedefinieerd en beperkt.
-De Nederlandse performance- en videokunst pionier Lydia Schouten treedt in dialoog met de in eenzelfde geest werkende Astrit Ismaili.
+De Nederlandse performance- en videokunst pionier Lydia Schouten treedt in dialoog met Astrit Ismaili.
 Daarnaast is er een bijdrage van de in Brussel gevestigde Amina Szecsödy, en is er aandacht voor het radicale oeuvre van Hugo Roelandt.
-De toekomstgericht historische én recente werken van de kunstenaars komen deze avond samen in een assemblage van live en geprojecteerde beelden die zich door de tijd en ruimte heen zal ontvouwen.
+Vroege en recente werken van de vier kunstenaars komen deze avond samen in een assemblage van live en geprojecteerde beelden die zich over ruimte en tijd ontvouwt.

 Amina Szecsödy (*1995) is interested in historical views of the female body and voice as disruptors of power.
 She combines elements from the media, cinema and mythology, interweaving voices, images and stories from the past and future in the immediate present.
-Her performance Mean Time explores the relationship between present and future through the figure of a female oracle and reflects on the role of language and the power of words.
+For Prelude, the artist presents a reworked version of Mean Time, responding to the surrounding works.
+The collective voicing that opens the evening draws inspiration from a case described by Carl Jung, in which a woman believed she carried seven telephones inside her body.

 Amina Szecsödy (*1995) is geïnteresseerd in historische opvattingen over het vrouwelijke lichaam en stem als verstoorders van macht.
-Ze combineert elementen uit de media, cinema en mythologie en vervlecht stemmen, beelden en verhalen uit verleden en toekomst in het directe heden.
-Haar performance Mean Time onderzoekt de relatie tussen heden en toekomst via de figuur van een vrouwelijke orakel en reflecteert op de rol van taal en de werking van woorden.
+Ze combineert elementen uit media, cinema en mythologie, en vervlecht stemmen, beelden en verhalen uit verleden en toekomst in het directe heden.
+Voor Prelude presenteert de kunstenaar een herwerkte versie van Mean Time, die reageert op de omliggende werken.
+Het ‘collectieve stemmen’ waarmee de avond opent, is geïnspireerd op een casus beschreven door Carl Jung, waarin een vrouw geloofde zeven telefoons in haar lichaam te dragen.

 * ‘An audience must be won over, one by one’ is de titel van een schilderij van kunstenaar Sands Murray-Wassink, die deel uitmaakte van het openingsprogramma van Prelude